szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Recording timeout``: Automatically stops a non-continuous microphone recording after the configured number of seconds, preventing accidental indefinitely open recordings.
 Set ``0`` to disable the timeout.
 Default: 120.

-* ``Continuous recording auto-transcribe interval``: Sets how often continuous recording is split into a chunk and sent for transcription.
+* ``Continuous recording auto-transcribe interval``: Sets how often continuous recording is split into a batch and sent for transcription.
 Shorter intervals produce text sooner but cause more frequent transcription calls.
 Default: 10 seconds.

-* ``Continuous Audio Recording (Chunks)``: Keeps long notepad/voice-note recordings running by processing them as consecutive chunks instead of one monolithic recording.
-Each chunk can be transcribed while recording continues.
+* ``Continuous audio recording (batches)``: Keeps long notepad/voice-note recordings running by processing them as consecutive batches instead of one monolithic recording.
+Each batch can be transcribed while recording continues.
 Default: False.

-* ``Enable timeout in continuous mode``: Applies the normal recording timeout to continuous/chunked recording as well.
+* ``Enable timeout in continuous mode``: Applies the normal recording timeout to continuous/batched recording as well.
 Leave it disabled if continuous recording should keep running until explicitly stopped.
 Default: False.

 * ``VAD prefix padding (in ms)``: Keeps this amount of audio immediately before Voice Activity Detection marks speech as started.
 The padding helps prevent the first syllable of an utterance from being clipped.
 Default: 300 ms.